manavendrasen/Railway-Reservation-using-Java-swing/README.md

 # railwayreservation
 A java swing based GUI app which is used to book railway tickets.

 # Technologies Used
-1. JAVA(Netbeans)
+1. Java-swing- Swing is a GUI widget toolkit for Java.
-2. MySQL as Database
+2. MySQL as Database.

 ## Contributing
 To contribute, follow these steps: